What is the Ebola virus?

 People only become infected with the Ebola virus if they have direct contact with the blood or other bodily fluids of an infected person or animal.

-The vast majority of people with Ebola live in Africa.
-Several outbreaks have occurred since the disease was first recorded, including a major outbreak in the Democratic Republic of the Congo in 2018.
+A vast majority of people with Ebola live in Africa.
+Several outbreaks have occurred there since the disease was first recorded, including a major outbreak in the Democratic Republic of the Congo in 2018.

 The Ebola virus lives in wild animals such as bats, monkeys, chimpanzees and gorillas.
-However, the virus can spread to humans if they have close contact with an infected animal.
+However, the virus can spread to a human if they have close contact with an infected animal.

 There is no evidence that the virus lives in any wild animals in Australia.